chris-tela/creditcard-fraud/README.md

 **Using AI to Detect Credit Card Fraud:**

 **Project Description:**
 Our objective was to create a predictive model utilizing a provided dataset.
-It should be able to discern fraudulent transactions based on variables such as transaction amount, card number, etc.
+It is able to discern fraudulent transactions based on variables such as transaction amount, card number, etc. We optimized the model to have a **96% accuracy** in detecting fraud.

 This is a collaborative project completed in the Western Datathon 2024.